sallihin/sallihin/README.md

 ### 🌱 I’m currently learning
 * Javascript (ES6)
+* SQL Database
 * Java & Spring Framework
+* Artificial Intelligence / Machine Learning
+* Data Science

 ### 💬 Ask me about

-###  📫 How to reach me:
+###  📭 How to reach me:
 I'm currently **not available** for freelance work.

 Reach out to me via email at [sallihin@gmail.com](mailto:sallihin@gmail.com) or feel free to [drop me a text via WhatsApp](https://api.whatsapp.com/send?phone=6594246032&text=Hi!%20Your%20portfolio%20is%20awesome%20and%20I%27d%20love%20to%20get%20in%20touch%20%2F%20be%20friends!).

 <!--